Options To Avoid Foreclosure For Albuquerque Homeowners

 - The loan on your property is owned or securitized by Fannie Mae or Freddie Mac

-- At the time you apply, you are current on your mortgage payments (you haven’t been more than 30 days late on your mortgage payment in the last 12 months, or if you have had the loan for less than 12 months, you have never missed a payment)
+- At the time you apply, you are current on your mortgage payments.
+You haven’t been more than 30 days late on your mortgage payment in the last 12 months.
+If you have had the loan for less than 12 months, you have never missed a payment.

 I Don’t Qualify For A Mortgage Modification, Can’t Afford My Home, And Owe More Than It’s Worth, What Can I Do?

-Many owners of Albuquerque homes and owners of Rio Rancho homes in this situation and foreclosure is not the only option.
 If your Mortgage Company or servicer will not work with you to reduce your payment, you may want to consider a short sale.
-John Myers with the Certified Distressed Property Expert® Designation has undergone extensive training in how to process and negotiate short sales.
 A short sale allows you to sell your home for less than what you owe and avoid foreclosure.
-Contact John Myers for help in dealing with this important decision.

 Do I Qualify For A Short Sale?